jmtalarn/elm-personal-site/content/posts/2016-08-12-random-data-generator-for-tests.md

 Many times your imagination is over when you are testing some data introduction and your form inputs are finally filled with boring and repetitive text that doesn't help you.

-<warning> aaaaaaaaaaaa asdasdasd 12345 qweqweqw AAAAAAAAA ASDASDASD cfjsdkl fldcfamj lfah caom h</warning>

 Instead of using non-sense words or useless terms you can use some of the following generators to get data and text in order to fill your forms.
 This will help you to have a results in your tests more close to the final data that could be filled in your applications.

 <!--more-->

+<warning> aaaaaaaaaaaa asdasdasd 12345 qweqweqw AAAAAAAAA ASDASDASD cfjsdkl fldcfamj asdfasdfasdfasdf XXXXXXXX A .</warning>

 1. [https://randomuser.me/](https://randomuser.me/)